-poster boys: deconstructing masculinity with joseph wolfgang ohlert
+deconstructing masculinity with joseph wolfgang ohlert's poster boys

-Following on from their debut exhibition, Freer in Berlin, feminist art collective, Curated By GIRLS, is staging a new exhibition which focuses on the work of Berlin-based artist Joseph Wolfgang Ohlert.
-Titled POSTER BOYS, the exhibition is series of portraits, featuring a variety of young men.
-Deconstructing what it means to be a man, the exhibition calls into question the relevance of masculinity as a construct.
+Feminist art collective Curated By GIRLS follows its debut exhibition, Freer in Berlin, with a new show that focuses on the work of Berlin-based artist Joseph Wolfgang Ohlert.
+Titled POSTER BOYS, the exhibition is series of portraits featuring a variety of young men.
+Deconstructing what it means to be a man, the exhibition calls into question the relevance of masculinity.
 What does masculinity look like today?
 Should it even exist as a concept?

 Text Tish Weinstock